 Easy to use web interface with point and click to control relays and GPIOs.
-A common status page displays status of all relays and GPIOs in one location.
+A common status page displays the status of all relays and GPIOs in one location.
 This makes monitoring the device status without moving to different pages.
 Dedicated interfaces for Relays and GPIOs for configuration and control.
-Each relay can be controlled independantly by simply clicking the toggle button.
-Individual GPIOs can be configured as Digital Input, Digitl Output or Analog input.
-When a GPIO is configured as Digital Input or Analog Input, that GPIO is monitored periodically and current status is updated immediately.
+Each relay can be controlled independently by simply clicking the toggle button.
+Individual GPIOs can be configured as Digital Input, Digital Output or Analog input.
+When a GPIO is configured as Digital Input or Analog Input, that GPIO is monitored periodically and the current status is updated immediately.

-For those who wants finer control, this product offers a TELNET interface.
-The TELNET interface helps controlling individual relays and GPIOs using any off the shelf TELNET client programs such as TeraTerm, Putty, HyperTerminal or even with built in TELNET clients shipped with various operating systems such as Windows, Linux and Mac OSX.
-The interface uses simple human readable commands that can be executed from a command prompt just like entering commands at Windows or Linux command prompt.
-Response from the device if any, will be displayed in human readable text.
+For those who want finer control, this product offers a TELNET interface.
+The TELNET interface helps controlling individual relays and GPIOs using any off the shelf TELNET client programs such as TeraTerm, Putty, HyperTerminal or even with built-in TELNET clients shipped with various operating systems such as Windows, Linux, and Mac OSX.
+The interface uses simple human-readable commands that can be executed from a command prompt just like entering commands at Windows or Linux command prompt.
+Response from the device if any, will be displayed in human-readable text.

 Looking for automation or want to control relays and GPIOs from your custom application?
 We’ve got that covered too.
-TELNET is a widely supported open protocol and it is easy to write a custom script or applicaton by using TELNET library provided by most programming platforms or even by using raw TCP/IP sockets.
-For example, connecting to 8 Channel Ethernet Relay Module and reading version information using Python 3.x can be accomplished in less than a dozen lines of code.
+TELNET is a widely supported open protocol and it is easy to write a custom script or application by using the TELNET library provided by most programming platforms or even by using raw TCP/IP sockets.
+For example, connecting to 8 Channel Ethernet Relay Module and reading version information using Python 3.x can be accomplished in less than a dozen lines of code